coffebar/dotfiles/README.md

 - CapsLock is changed to Backspace.

-- Nice aliases: i to install package, 'dp' to push dotfiles into this repo, v to open Neovim.
+- Nice aliases: i to install package, 'md2pdf' to convert markdown file to pdf, v to open Neovim.

 - Not using Display Managers.